 Trans healthcare is almost non-existent, and when found can be very expensive and of difficult access.
 Migrating wouldn't only help me to be safer, and escape the political and economical crisis that sinks the country.
 It would also mean that I will be able to transition, since trans-related healthcare is free outside and covered by public health.
 So this is not just a fund for migrating, but also for transitioning, since one thing implies the other.

-I need 2400-2500$ to go to Uruguay and be able to survive the first months while I settle there, put my papers in order, and look for a job.
 I have, between what was left of my savings and a bit of money that I have been able to gather through donations, 1400$.
-I only need 1000$ more in order for this to be a real thing.
+I need only a bit more of money to put all my papers in order, and have access to the ticket.
 This means a lot to me.
 If you can contribute, even with the tiniest of donations, you could help me change my life for the better.

 P.S.
 I couldn't leave the country with my parents since they aren't a safe space (they are fundamentalist conservatives) and Brazil, the country they went, isn't either, having one of the highest rates of LGBT+ murders in the whole continent, if not the highest.
 And where trans women live mostly thanks to sex work.
 My goal has always been to live in a place where I will be able to feel at least a little safe and happy.

 No updates for this campaign just yet